Chargeback Reasons25 Common (& Not-So-Common) Reasons Why You Might Be Dealing With Chargebacks

 Bad affiliate traffic

 There are several ways for scammers to leverage affiliate marketing to take advantage of merchants.
 Click spam, cookie stuffing, and URL hijacking are just a few examples.
-While affiliate marketing can be mutually beneficial to businesses, it’s absolutely essential that these potential partnerships are vetted extensively.
+While affiliate marketing can be beneficial, it’s essential that these partnerships are vetted extensively.

 The buyer wants to end a subscription

 Subscription services are considered a high-risk business practice.
 This is because the business model tends to foster a high number of disputed charges.
-The reasons for this vary, but generally speaking, people either forget about the subscription, make a mistake, or just want out of the agreement.
+The reasons for this vary; people may forget about the subscription, make a mistake, or just want out of the agreement.
 The buyer then sees the chargeback process as an “easy out,” rather than canceling service through the proper channels.

 The product description was inaccurate